| It is important, in the course of a long and challenging undertaking,

 white office wastepapers, people still had to sort out plastic window

+envelopes and cards with sticky labels.
 Now, most companies have office paper collection systems and wastepaper

 dealers are developing new postconsumer sources.
 Most deinking systems